copperwater/xNetHack/doc/xnh-changelog-6.0.md

   them.
 They will reevaluate their gear choices if you give or take anything.
   Equipped items are valid selections; trying to take one will get the pet to take it off.
 In wizard mode, this can be done to anyone, not just pets.
+- You can #rub a thiefstone on your hand as a gold golem in order to teleport yourself to your stash with it.
+- Thiefstones no longer teleport themselves along with a gold golem that they steal away, unless you are a gold golem rubbing it on your own hand, in which case it stays with you.

 ### Interface changes